adi-code/getdata-009-course-project/CodeBook.md

 frequencyBodyGyroscopeJerkMagnitudeMeanFrequency | frequency | gyroscope | body | mean frequency | magnitude (jerk)

 ## Processing path

 1. Merging data from both test and train datasets.
 2. Extracting features on the mean and the standard deviation (without angle() variables).
 3. Using descriptive labels for each variable.
 4. Using descriptive values for the "activity" variable.
 5. Computing the average of each variable for every pair (activity, subject) that occurs in the dataset.

+## Files

+* cleaned/cleaned_data.txt - the merged, extracted and described dataset that contains all features described above (after step 4.)
+* cleaned/averages.txt - the list of averages for each variable for each pair ("activity", "subject") that occurs in the cleaned_data.txt file